elix1er/Haiku/README.md

     - Support focus/unfocus
     - Support fadeIn/fadeOut
     - And as well you can add our own !
-- Script manager
+- Script Manager
-- 3D graphics manager
+- 3D Graphics Manager
     - Batching
     - Texture manager
     - Multiple viewports